 Global Habitat Destruction

-As I was growing up, first as a child, and later as a young adult and now as an older adult, I remember reading about and hearing references in the media to different terms and catch phrases, like acid rain, the hole in the ozone layer, and more recently, the ever-prevalent references to global warming and climate change.
-The media goes through stages according to whatever is the hot topic of the day.
+As I was a child growing up, and later as a young adult and even now as an older adult, I remember all along, reading about and hearing references in the media to different terms and catch phrases, like acid rain, the hole in the ozone layer, and more recently, the ever-prevalent references to global warming and climate change.
+The media goes through stages according to whatever is the hot topic of the day!

 While the issues that these types of words refer to are ever-present and all-important issues, the hype surrounding them tends to be ephemeral.
 It comes and goes according to whatever works best in grabbing attention in the headlines of the day.

 Whatever words you want to use, it all boils down to Global Habitat Destruction.

 This is not an attempt at fear-mongering.
 This is an attempt to point out something that is headed our way.
 And if we don’t pay attention it’s going to hit us.

 At the end of the day, if I could have my wish it would be that I like this site to be a reminder that these words are basically all labels, describing symptoms all pointing to one over-riding theme,- a consequence of ‘global habitat destruction.’

 They’re all just Labels.

 And no matter what label is attached to the individual symptoms, I encourage you to think of them globally.
 They are all the product of the same world-view, of seeing our world as a resource.
 Extracting and burning producing and manufacturing, and using our land, air, and oceans as an unlimited resource, and a bottomless trashcan receptacle to receive our waste.